lcsirmaz/inner/README.md

 The m-dimensional vector **y** = &lt;y<sub>1</sub>, . . ., y<sub>m</sub>&gt; is
 *achievable* if there is a feasible solution **x** which yields exactly these objective values.

-The *solution of a minimizing* MOLP is a minimal list of achievable objective vectors &ndash; called *extremal solutions* &ndash; such that any other achievable objective vector is coordinatewise &ge; than some non-negative linear combination of extremal solutions.
+The *solution* of a MOLP is the list of all extremal objective vectors.
+For a minimizing (maximizing) MOLP the objective vector **y** is *extremal*, if there is no other achievable objective vector **y**' which would be coordinatewise &le; (or &ge; when maximizing) than **y**.

-The solution set is always unique, and the MOLP solver's task is to find it.
+MOLP solver's task is to find the collection of all extremal objective vectors.
-Extremal solutions are called *vertices* as they form the vertices of an (unbounded) convex m-dimensional polytope.
+These extremal vectors are called *vertices* as they form the vertices of an (unbounded) convex m-dimensional polytope.

-This MOLP solver finds the extremal solutions by *iterations*.
-In each iteration step one more extremal solution is added to the final list.
+This MOLP solver finds the extremal vectors by *iterations*.
+In each iteration step one more extremal vector is added to the final list.
 The time required for an iteration varies widely from a couple of microseconds to several days.
 After each iteration the solver checks if the process was interrupted.
-If yes, it switches to a quick and dirty method which might find further extremal solutions (but not necessarily all of them).
+If yes, it switches to a quick and dirty method which might find further extremal vectors (but not necessarily all of them).

 #### RESTRICTIONS